 - if you don't enrol to graduate, your award will not be conferred and we won't be able to produce a parchment for you

-- please don’t wait until you have your results or until your award has been confirmed.
-If you don’t enrol before the deadline you may not be able to graduate
+- please don't wait until you have your results or until your award has been confirmed.
+If you don't enrol before the deadline of Friday 29 September you may not be able to graduate at the autumn ceremonies

 If you decide not to progress to the next or final year of your course and instead want to graduate at the upcoming ceremonies you must tell your department or school as soon as possible.
 This way they can update their records and you can be put forward for an award.
 Graduation enrolment is not confirmation that you intend to withdraw early from your course.

-Please note that as academic transcripts contain personal sensitive data you'll need to present your student card for verification purposes before your transcript can be released.
+Please note that as academic transcripts contain personal sensitive data you'll need to present your student card/photo ID for verification purposes before your transcript can be released; it will not be possible for someone else to collect the transcript on your behalf.